Benjamín Gutiérrez

-Benjamín Gutiérrez (born January 3, 1937 in Guadalupe, Costa Rica) is a celebrated composer in Costa Rica.
+Benjamín Gutiérrez (born January 3, 1937, in Guadalupe, Costa Rica) is a celebrated composer in Costa Rica.
 He is a conductor, composer, and pianist.
 Gutiérrez began by studying music with his grandmother, Rosa Jiménez Nuñez, daughter of the composer Pilar Jiménez.”
 Gutiérrez then studied music in Guatemala City, Boston, Ann Arbor, Aspen, and Buenos Aires.
-The following were several of his teachers: Ross Lee Finney, Darius Milhaud, and Alberto Ginastera.
+The following were among his teachers: Ross Lee Finney, Darius Milhaud, and Alberto Ginastera.
 Gutiérrez has written music for piano, orchestra, violin, viola, clarinet, flute, saxophone, trombone quartet, bassoon quartet, marimba, opera, and several other instruments.

 Early years

 Benjamín Gutiérrez was born into a musical family outside of San José; they all played instruments.
 Gutiérrez's father was an amateur violinist who owned a shoe factory.
 His mother, Lupita Sáenz Jiménez-Núñez, played the piano.
 Gutiérrez's grandmother recommended that he join the Conservatorio de Música in San José.
 Gutiérrez took piano lessons from the conservatory under the tutelage of Professor Miguel Angel Quesada until he was thirteen years old.
 Gutiérrez was persuaded by one of his professors to drop out of high school and enroll at Omar Dengo School which held classes at night, this allowed Gutiérrez to practice during the day.
 Gutiérrez studied at the conservatory with Miguel Angel Quesada for four years.
 After four years, his teacher suggested that he further his musical development in Guatemala.

 Gutiérrez received a scholarship to attend the Concervatoria Nacional de Música de Guatemala in 1956.
 He studied piano and composition with Augusto Ardenois at the Conservatory.
 It was at the Conservatory that Gutiérrez decided to become a composer.
 Gutiérrez returned to Costa Rica after he received his Bachelor of Arts with an emphasis in piano.

 When Gutiérrez returned to Costa Rica, he returned to being a teacher at Liceo de Heredia high school; he taught, practiced, and developed his compositional skills while at the school.
 When Gutiérrez was twenty years old, his opera Marianela was premiered in San José's National Theater.
 The opera was premiered on October 7, 1957.
 The work included an overture in the form of a fantasia that featured Gutiérrez at the piano with the orchestra.
 The orchestra who first performed the work was the National Symphony and the founder of the orchestra, Hugo Mariani, conducted it.
 After the overture Gutiérrez took the podium and conducted the rest of the work.
 The opera is based on the novel of the same name by the great Spanish writer Benito Pérez Galdós (1843-1920); the libretto was created by Gutiérrez's Guatemalan friend Roberto Paniagua.
 The cast included the following singers in leading roles: Albertina Moya and Luis Pacheco in the leading roles.
 Marianela was the first opera written and premiered by a Costa Rican composer.